Myanmar says soldiers, police facing action over village killings

 There has been no official comment from the government following the publication of the report.

-Britain’s foreign minister, Boris Johnson, said he would raise the case of the two journalists during a meeting with the country’s de facto leader, Aung San Suu Kyi, on Sunday.
+Britain’s foreign minister, Boris Johnson, said he would raise the case of the two journalists during a meeting with Myanmar’s de facto leader, Aung San Suu Kyi, on Sunday.

-He told Reuters in a Rohingya refugee camp in Bangladesh on Saturday that the violence in northern Rakhine clearly amounted to ethnic cleansing but observers and monitors should be allowed into the area to establish evidence.
+A statement issued by Britain’s Foreign Office after Johnson met with Aung San Suu Kyi said he had raised the case of the two journalists without providing details.

+“Discussed importance of Burmese authorities in carrying out full & independent investigation into the violence in #Rakhine & urgent need to create the right conditions for #Rohingya refugees to return to their homes in Rakhine,” Johnson said in a separate tweet following the talks.

 The United States and the United Nations have called the military campaign against the Rohingya “ethnic cleansing”.
 Myanmar denies ethnic cleansing, and says its security forces mounted legitimate counter-insurgency clearance operations.